- Checking if your Dashlane Firefox extension is properly installed

 You should see two impalas in the login form.

-If you do not see anything in the fields, please check that your Dashlane icon is "ON" and refresh the page.
+If you do not see anything in the fields, please check that your Dashlane icon is enabled and active and press CTRL R (Windows) or CMD R (Mac OS X) to refresh the page.

-These impalas will be blue if you already have a Microsoft account, or gray if you do not have one.
+In our example, these impalas will be blue if you already have an Outlook account, or gray if you do not have one.
 For more about impala colors, please refer to this guide.

 Problems with your browser extension?

 If Firefox says that Dashlane is incompatible but you're using the latest public release of Firefox, don't worry.
-You just have to upgrade Dashlane!
+You just have to update Dashlane!

 For Mac OS X